AN: This is the 2015 revised version of the one-shot I wrote in 2007. Hope the edits will make this a better read. Enjoy!

 "Because you are too weak to be a shrew!"
 Tsuruko screamed into the skies to the almighty Kami-sama who roared in approval, accompanied by flashes of lighting that appeared out of nowhere to defy the laws of meteorology.

-Motoko's life flashed before her eyes.
-Her harsh training under the waterfalls of doom, her putting up with great beasts as turtles and species called males, and those words, Shakespeare's words.
-Her strong sense of feminism swelled in her soul and she felt her ki rush to every inch of her body like never before.
+Motoko's life flashed before her eyes - harsh training under the waterfalls of doom, putting up with great beasts as turtles and males and male turtles, and those words - Shakespeare's words.
+Shakespeare was her test!
+Shakespeare was the gate to her power!
+A strong sense of feminism swelled in her soul accompanied by ki that rushed to every inch of her body like never before.

 "Too weak to be a shrew, huh?"
-Motoko howled with a lethal scowl on her smooth skin.
+Motoko howled.

 It was Tsuruko's time to cower as if Motoko were some super-pervert.

 "Kyahhhhhhhhhhhhh!"
-Motoko screamed a deafening battle cry as she charged towards Tsuruko, her hands clasped on the Hina Blade as if she were possessed by its demonic powers.
-The land ripped apart as she darted on its surface, rocks splintered like tofu upon impact with Motoko's ki.
-Debris rose into the atmosphere to turn the otherwise nice day into a tempest while a berserk "Hiken Zankuusen" blasted half the forest away.
+Motoko screamed a deafening battle cry while charging towards Tsuruko, her hands clasping the Hina Blade as if possessed by its powers.
+The land ripped apart under her steps, rocks squashed and splattered like tofu upon impact with her ki.
+Debris rose into the atmosphere to turn the otherwise nice day into hell when a "Hiken Zankuusen" blasted half the forest away.
 Tsuruko thanked the heavens for her agility.

-"Erm…" Tsuruko muttered, trying to come up with something cool to say to Motoko, "just…erm…chillax, would you?"
+"Err…" Tsuruko muttered, trying to come up with something cool to say, "just…chillax, would you?"

-"I DON'T GIVE A DAMN ABOUT MERGING WORDS!"
-Motoko screamed as she slammed her katana down to do a horrible "Hiken Fuujin Ranbu" that swept the other half of the forest away.
+"I don't give a damn about merging words together!"
+Motoko slammed her katana down with a "Hiken Fuujin Ranbu" that swept the other half of the forest away.

-"HOW CAN I RECHILL WHEN I HAVEN'T CHILLED YET?"
+"How can I rechill when I haven't chilled yet!?"
 Motoko screamed above the echo of her previous statement.
-A well-aimed "Zantetsusan" travelling at the speed of light was all it took for Tsuruko to fall, muttering her curses towards how Einstein's laws never worked in fanfictions.
+A well-aimed "Zantetsusan" travelling beyond the speed of light was all it took for Tsuruko to fall, muttering her curses about how Einstein's laws never worked in fanfictions.

 "I think I've calmed down.
 Where was I again?"
 Motoko asked, poking a very black Tsuruko.

-Rukia could hear her zanpakutou's complaints a mile away as she watched Chappy the Rabbit on her (ie. Ichigo's) television.
+Rukia could hear her zanpakutou's complaining, but she was too busy watching Chappy the Rabbit on her (ie. Ichigo's) television set to care.

-"What was – gurgle gurgle – that for?"
-Keitaro asked as he struggled to take his head off the sticky fermented soy beans.
-Kaolla helped him by pulling on his arm, causing him to tumble to the ground with the bowl still stuck on his face.
+While he was doing that, Kaolla kicked his head into a bowl of natto.
+"What was that - gurgle gurgle - for?"
+Keitaro asked while struggling to take the sticky bowl off his face.
+Kaolla helped by pulling on his arm, causing him to tumble to the ground with the bowl still stuck.
 He wondered why he never got a spinal injury in situations as these.

 "Isn't this the ad section?"
 Shinobu asked.
 Kitsune read the title above Motoko's picture.

-"Become-Aoyama-Motoko's-husband-contest?"
+"Become-Aoyama-Motoko's-Husband-Contest?"
 Kitsune read.
-That shocked Keitaro so much that he pried the nattos bowl off his face to stare at the paper with smelly natto slime still hanging on his skin.
+That shocked Keitaro so much he exerted superhuman strength to pry the bowl off so he could read the paper with natto slime still dripping off his skin.

 "Is Tsuruko-san selling Motoko-chan?"
-Keitaro asked as he pointed at the little text on the bottom of the picture.
+Keitaro asked, pointing shakily at the tiny text below the picture.

-That was exactly what Motoko thought when she finally got hold of the newspaper that was stuck up Tsuruko's gi.
+That was exactly what Motoko thought too when she finally got hold of the newspaper stuck up Tsuruko's gi.

-"Well, I didn't really say that on the paper, did I?"
+"Well, I didn't really say that, did I?"

 "What do you mean?
 It is right on the page!"

-Motoko refused to look at her sister who ignored her overwhelming cries about not wanting to get married a few months after her coming of age ceremony.
-Sure, she did have someone in mind, but she wasn't really thinking about marriage just yet.
-Besides, if there were to be a freaking contest, then she was definitely sure that her "he" would lose it.
+Motoko refused to look at her sister who ignored her cries about not wanting to get married months after her coming-of-age ceremony.
+Sure, she was dating "someone" at the moment, but she wasn't really thinking about marriage just yet.
+Besides, if there were to be a freaking contest, then "he" would definitely lose.

-Okay, what was her "he" good at again?
-Stumbling into women's baths, slipping on everything and anything, landing into female breasts and getting sent on lower earth orbits?
+Okay, what was "he" good at again?
+Tumbling into women's baths, slipping on everything and anything, landing on female breasts then getting sent on lower earth orbits?

 Add failing Toudai entrance exams to that list.

 "Don't worry about it.
-He would do well in the contest, I promise," Tsuruko said as if reading her mind.
+He would do well in the contest, I promise," Tsuruko reassured.

-Back to Hinatasou.
-Keitaro was staring at the newspaper article with his large, watery eyes while Shinobu tried her best to comfort her sempai.
+Back at Hinatasou.
+Keitaro was staring at the newspaper article with large, watery eyes while Shinobu tried her best to comfort him.

-"ARIGATOU!"
-Keitaro screamed his gratitude as he took Kaolla's money in his hands, only to find that they were foreign bills.
-"What is the exchange rate for these bills?"
+"Thank you!"
+Keitaro screamed his gratitude, only to find later that Kaolla's money was all in foreign bills.
+"What is the exchange rate for these?"

-"They can't be exchanged for Japanese currency, Idiot," Kitsune stated nonchalantly, "If they could, I would've stolen them to buy sake a long time ago."
+"They can't be exchanged for Japanese currency, Idiot," Kitsune stated plainly, "Wouldn't you have thought I would've stolen them to buy alcohol long ago if they could?"

-"HOW COULD YOU BE SO MEAN TO ME WHEN I'M SO EMOTIONALLY HURT, KITSUNE!"
-Keitaro yelled in sorrow as tears streamed out of his eyes to fill the inn like a water faucet.
+"How could you be so mean to me when I'm already emotionally scarred, Kitsune-san!?"
+Keitaro cried, tears falling out his eyes to fill the inn like a hose.
 Kitsune was definitely getting scared when the water reached chest-deep.

 "Yeah, yeah, as long as you return it to me with 3000 percent interest, compounded by second."

-The days passed by very quickly, and the end of the month approached!
-Motoko, finally released from her imprisonment within the Shinmeiryuu Dojo, had joined her sister at the front entrance where the contest was to take place.
-Unfortunately for Tsuruko, this was the day when she had to give the compensation fee to the library, so she prayed to kami-sama that enough stupid men would show up!
+The days passed quickly, and the end of the month finally came.
+Released from house arrest, Motoko joined her sister at the front entrance of the dojo where the Become-Aoyama-Motoko's-Husband-Contest was to take place.
+Unfortunately for Tsuruko, this was the day she had to pay the compensation fee to the library, so she prayed that enough stupid men would show up...

-Soon enough, first round started!
-What was the first round all about again?
-It was a quiz show, with all those shiny buttons and buzzers and all that!
-The men's hands quivered as they hung in mid-air above the buttons, ready to press onto them.
+Soon enough, the first round began!
+What was the first round about again?
+It was a quiz show, complete with shiny buttons and buzzers, just as advertised on TV!
+The men's hands shook from where they hovered above the buttons, ready to press on them.

 "Question One," Tsuruko started, "Where…"

-She was cut short by a buzzer sound followed by Shirai's response, "Hinatasou!"
+She was cut short by Shirai's buzzer and his response, "Hinatasou!"

 "Why the hell are you here?
 Aren't you infatuated by Haruka-obasan?"
-Keitaro asked.
+Keitaro shouted at his friend.